-Talks between Brookfield, Renova cool over management rights, sources say
+Brookfield, Renova talks cool over management rights, sources say

 3 Min Read

-SAO PAULO (Reuters) - The reluctance of Renova Energia SA's largest shareholder to give up management of the debt-laden Brazilian renewable power firm threatens to derail takeover talks with Brookfield Asset Management Inc, three people familiar with the matter said on Thursday.
+SAO PAULO (Reuters) - The reluctance of Renova Energia SA's largest shareholder to give up management of the debt-laden Brazilian renewable power firm threatens to derail takeover talks with Brookfield Asset Management Inc (BAMa.TO), three people familiar with the matter said on Thursday.

 Power utility Cia Energética de Minas Gerais SA wants to be part of a Brookfield-led turnaround of Renova, two of the people said.
 The utility known as Cemig (CMIG4.SA) owns 34.2 percent of Renova.